AerialScreensaver/AerialCompanion/README.md

 ## Installation

 Download the [latest release](https://github.com/glouel/AerialUpdater/releases), unzip and copy `AerialUpdater.app` to `/Applications` (or some other place of your choice, then double-click to launch.
+Follow the instructions from the first time setup to get you going.

 To uninstall, simply delete `AerialUpdater.app`.